 Before you head out on the water in Miami, there are some safety concepts you should consider first, especially if you are operating a personal watercraft or PWC.
-A personal watercraft is a motorboat less than 16 feet in length that is powered by a jet pump instead of a propeller and on which the operator stands, kneels, or sits.
+A personal watercraft is a motorboat with less than 16 feet in length, powered by a jet pump instead of a propeller and on which the operator stands, kneels, or sits.

 If it sounds familiar, you may know this watercraft by its more common names, like jet ski, ski-doo, and waverunner.
 Riding a PWC can be an exhilarating experience, but it can also be dangerous.

 Inexperienced or inebriated operators can find themselves in jet ski accidents with one wrong move, as in the cases presented below:

 - Panama City Beach - Fatal Jet Ski Accident Kills Little Rock Man: A 25-year-old man was vacationing in Florida at the time of the crash.
 While he was riding on a PWC, he collided head-on with a boat and died.
 The Florida Fish and Wildlife Conservation Commission (FWC) officers came to the scene and said that the man and his friends rented the jet skis from Treasure Island Marina and were trying to ride in the area of the Grand Lagoon when the accident occurred.
 The man had been heading toward a boat that delivers bait to fishing boats.
 This caused him to crash, where he fell into the water along with another man that was on the boat.
 They were pulled out of the water and several people tried to save his life with CPR but were unable to do so.
 The man was dead by the time he made it to the hospital.